333fred/dotfiles_old/README.md

 * Projectile, with helm integration
 * smartparens
 * company-mode, with extensions for rust and go

+## CEDET
+CEDET is used for semantic code completion, and configuration for the WPILib projects is located in cedet-projects.el.
+CEDET must be downloaded from the source and put into .emacs.d/site-lisp/cedet.
+Make sure to run make in the CEDET directory, and update wpilib-dir to the location of the allwpilib directory.

 ## gocode
 For go autocompletion, gocode needs to be installed.
 It can be found here: https://github.com/nsf/gocode